umutbb/top-10-cicd-security-risks/Risks/CICD-SEC-01-Insufficient-Flow-Control-Mechanisms.md

-* **CODE OWNER**Configure branch protection rules on branches hosting code which is used in production and other sensitive systems.
+* **CODE OWNER / **Configure branch protection rules on branches hosting code which is used in production and other sensitive systems.
 Where possible, avoid exclusion of user accounts or branches from branch protection rules.
 Where user accounts are granted permission to push unreviewed code to a repository, ensure those accounts do not have the permission to trigger the deployment pipelines connected to the repository in question.
-* **CODE REVIEW**Limit the usage of auto-merge rules and ensure that wherever they are in use - they are applicable to the minimal amount of contexts.
+* **CODE REVIEW / **Limit the usage of auto-merge rules and ensure that wherever they are in use - they are applicable to the minimal amount of contexts.
 Review the code of all auto-merge rules thoroughly to ensure they cannot be bypassed and avoid importing 3rd party code in the auto-merge process.
-* **DY, DEVOPS**Where applicable, prevent accounts from triggering production build and deployment pipelines without additional approval or review.
+* **DY, DEVOPS / **Where applicable, prevent accounts from triggering production build and deployment pipelines without additional approval or review.
-* **CHECK : SERVICE ACCOUNT**Prefer allowing artifacts to flow through the pipeline only in the condition that they were created by a pre-approved CI service account.
+* **CHECK : SERVICE ACCOUNT / **Prefer allowing artifacts to flow through the pipeline only in the condition that they were created by a pre-approved CI service account.
 Prevent artifacts that have been uploaded by other accounts from flowing through the pipeline without secondary review and approval.
-* **BASEPLUS**Detect and prevent drifts and inconsistencies between code running in production and its CI/CD origin, and modify any resource that contains a drift.
+* **BASEPLUS / **Detect and prevent drifts and inconsistencies between code running in production and its CI/CD origin, and modify any resource that contains a drift.

 ## References